 - Students must be in good standing with the University and the Lee Honors College in all areas, including GPA, honors college sponsored events and community service requirements.

-- Honors college students may receive up to two study abroad or research and creative activities awards (or one of each type) during their time as an honors student at WMU.
+- Honors college students may receive up to two study abroad awards or a combination of a study abroad and research and creative activities award during their time as an honors student at WMU.
+Research and creative activities awards are typically awarded to a student once during their time as an honors student.

 Note: Please be sure to submit all paperwork and requested materials accurately and completely in order to facilitate the work of the committee and increase your opportunity to be funded.
-Incomplete or late applications will not receive consideration unless prior arrangements are made, in writing, with the dean of the honors college, Dr. Carla Koretsky.
+Incomplete or late applications will not receive consideration unless prior arrangements are made, in writing, with the dean of the honors college.